In the course of his work, Mike Simons encountered a truck trailer that needed crank handle repair.

 For those times when the crank handle is missing altogether, you may be able (although we don't recommend it) to slowly and painstakingly rotate the landing gear by turning the screwdriver when inserted in the holes in the shaft.

 We've never heard of a screwdriver snapping from being used in this way, but it is a possibility.
-Beware of potential injuries from doing this.

 Another temporary stopgap is "borrowing" the crank handle from another trailer temporarily -- as long as you put it back when you're done with your immediate task.

 If they do and the cost is not too expensive, you may choose to pay for that.
-You just might have made a new friend in the process.
+You just might make a new friend in the process.